hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 2. The trading signal is generated from the flags series, and the flags series will be calculated from the copula that we use to model.
-   Therefore the explanability suffers.
+   Therefore the explainability suffers.
    Also it is based on the model in second order, and therefore the flag series and the suggested positions will be quite different across different copulas, making it not stable and not directly comparable mutually.

 3. The way the flags series are defined does not handle well when both stocks are underpriced/overpriced concurrently.

-4. Because of flags will be reset to 0 once there is an exiting signal, it implicitly models the returns as martingales that do not depend on the current price level of the stock itself and the other stock.
+4. Because flags will be reset to 0 once there is an exiting signal, it implicitly models the returns as martingales that do not depend on the current price level of the stock itself and the other stock.
    Such an assumption may be situational, and the user should be aware.
 (White noise returns do not imply that the prices are well cointegrated.)